matplotlib/matplotlib/doc/devel/dependencies.rst

 defaults to the system version of FreeType on AIX.

-To force Matplotlib to use a copy of FreeType or Qhull already installed in your system, create a :file:`setup.cfg` file with the following contents:
+To force Matplotlib to use a copy of FreeType or Qhull already installed in your system, create a :file:`mplsetup.cfg` file with the following contents:

 .. code-block:: cfg